Welcome

 Prof. Steven Saliterman

-Prof. Steven Saliterman is a VentureWellTM Faculty Grant recipient, and member of the Department of Biomedical Engineering for over 20 years.
-He is a Fellow of the American College of Physicians and member of SPIE.
-Students and others are invited to meet and discuss their classes and projects at his office in NHH (see below).
+Prof. Steven Saliterman is a VentureWellTM Faculty Grant recipient, and member of the Department of Biomedical Engineering for over 23 years.
+He is a Fellow of the American College of Physicians and member of SPIE (International Society for Optics & Photonics).
+Prof. Saliterman has served from time to time as a scientific community participant in the Artemis Program Lunar Surface Science Workshops.
+(To learn more visit the Lunar & Planetary Institute website.)

 A graduate of Mayo Medical School and Mayo Internal Medicine, Prof. Saliterman also worked at the NASA Johnson Space Center as an intern in Life Sciences Division, and as a Research Fellow at the NASA Ames Research Center Cardiovascular Lab.
 He is a past Chair, Dept. of Medicine, Methodist Hospital.

-Selected to attend the renowned National Youth Science Camp (NYSC, MN'69) in West Virginia, Prof. Saliterman has spent a lifetime engaged in science, volunteerism (having never received compensation for teaching), working towards resolving social strife and promoting those historically underrepresented.
+Selected to attend the renowned National Youth Science Camp (NYSC, MN'69) in West Virginia, Prof. Saliterman has spent a lifetime engaged in science, volunteerism (having never accepted compensation for teaching), and working towards resolving social strife.

 Set Up a Meeting

-Office hours are Monday & Wednesday afternoons this spring 2024.
-Please call, text or email the day before or sooner to schedule a time.
+Student office hours this Spring semester are Wednesday afternoons, 2:20 to 3:15 pm (by appointment), in NHH 6-108.
+Please email the day before or sooner to schedule a time.
+Faculty, industry, and community may schedule time this Spring semester on Monday afternoons.
+Please call, text or email at least the day before.
 You may arrange to meet at an alternate location based on your needs - e.g. conference room, lab or your office.

 WCCO Minnovators Video